manuGil/lecture-notes/git-lecture-notes.md

 $ git commit -m "add description of output"
 ```

 #### a.
-Revert to older versions using an identifier.
+Revert to Older Versions Using an Identifier.
 >  One way to rever changes is using the commit ID.
-Restore the latest version.
-Use `checkout`
+Restore the latest version using  the `checkout` command.

 ```shell
 $ git log --oneline # [copy ID of "description input"]